Ezra W. Taft

-Ezra W. Taft (born August 26, 1800) was a politician from Dedham, Massachusetts.
+Ezra W. Taft (August 26, 1800 – February 8, 1885) was a politician and businessman from Dedham, Massachusetts.
 He represented the Massachusetts House of Representatives' 1st Norfolk district in the Great and General Court.

 Taft was born to Frederick and Abigail Wood Taft in Uxbridge, Massachusetts on August 26, 1800.
 Early in life he commenced that business activity which became characteristic of the man.
 He moved to Dedham in 1815 and went to work with Frederick A Taft who started the Dedham Manufacturing Company.
 He remained in Dedham until 1820.
 In that year, then only twenty years of age, he went to the neighboring town of Walpole where he hired a little mill and made forty thousand yards of negro cloth for the Southern trade.
 In 1823, he went to Dover, New Hampshire and assisted in starting the Cocheco Mill, one of the largest cotton mills in New England.
 He remained three years as overseer.

 In 1826, he returned to Dedham and took the agency of the Dedham Manufacturing Company, a position he retained six years.
 In 1832, Taft severed his connection with this company and assumed the agency of the Norfolk Manufacturing Company at East Dedham where he built the stone mill still standing.
 He remained in this connection thirty years.
 At the time Taft first identified himself with the manufacturing business, all yarn was spun at the mills and sent out through the country to be woven.
 He lived to witness the development of the new woolen mill, described as one of the wonders of the nineteenth century.
 In 1864, Mr Taft retired from manufacturing and after that time devoted himself almost continuously to the business of the Town of Dedham.